jakob-beetz/LDAC2024/README.md

 ## Installing prerequisites

 ### Conda/Python
-Based on Python, so conda/miniconda is what you need. ** I highly recommend Mamba.
+Based on Python, so conda/miniconda is what you need. **I highly recommend Mamba.
 Like Conda, but on speed** go fetch it [here](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html)

 ```
 conda env create -f environment.yml
+conda activate LDAC2024
 ```

 ### LLMs with OLLAMA